AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-results.md

 Want to see a breakdown of everything that happened in a smart campaign?
 It's easy, here's how.

-1. In your smart campaign, click **Results**.
+1. In your smart campaign, click **[!UICONTROL Results]**.

    >[!TIP]
    >
-   >You can see the list of people who were processed by the smart campaign by clicking [View Campaign Members](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-members.md).
+   >You can see the list of people who were processed by the smart campaign by clicking [[!UICONTROL View Campaign Members]](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-members.md).

    ![](assets/image2014-9-22-11-38-10.jpg)